yugabyte/yugabyte-db/architecture/design/online-index-backfill.md

 The index rebuild on a single tablet does the following:

 * The index rebuild requires a scan of the entire tablet data.
 However, there could be new updates happening on the dataset which would affect the values read by this scan.
-In order to prevent this, a hybrid logical timestamp `t_read` is picked at which the data is scanned so that subsequent writes do not affect the values read by this scan.
+In order to prevent this, the scan is performed at a fixed timestamp.
+This hybrid logical timestamp `t_read` is picked by the YB-Master and send to all the tablets.
+The data is scanned using this timestamp `t_read` as the read point so that subsequent writes do not affect the values read by this scan.

 * The data is then scanned to generate the writes that need to be applied to the index table.
 These generated writes are batched and a batched write is performed to update the index table.